nonprofits,local leaders & Grt.New Haven business sharing information

 Added by Lee Cruz on October 30, 2017 at 1:21pm — No Comments

 Something exciting is happening in our community - Stetson Library is preparing to move into a new home in the Dixwell Q House.
-As a cornerstone of the reimagined community center, the new Stetson Library will enjoy a 60% increase in space and feature an expanded collection of books and…Continue
+As a cornerstone of the reimagined community center, the new Stetson Library will enjoy a 60% increase in space and feature an expanded collection of books and materials, improved and enhanced services, state-of-the-art technology and…Continue

 Added by Lauren Bisio on October 30, 2017 at 12:07pm — No Comments

 At a time when mental health funding continues to fall short of meeting the need, Bridges remains more committed than ever to treating people, regardless of their income levels, who suffer from opioid addiction, bipolar disorder, schizophrenia, or other mental health disorders.

 “We look forward to further expansion of our healthcare system as we respond to…Continue